jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2h.md

 This practice was called *raising money by circulation*.

-<sup>69</sup> In a country where most ordinary profits in mercantile projects run between 6-10%, it was pure speculation to be able to earn a good profit after paying the enormous cost of borrowed money.
+{{< s v="69" >}} In a country where most ordinary profits in mercantile projects run between 6-10%, it was pure speculation to be able to earn a good profit after paying the enormous cost of borrowed money.

 Many vast projects were carried on for several years with only drawn and redrawn bills.
 The entrepreneurs had golden dreams of great profit.
 After waking up at the end of their projects or when they could no longer continue them, they very seldom found great profits.

-<sup>70</sup> Trader `A` in Edinburgh regularly discounted with some Edinburgh bank the bills he drew on `B`, 2 months before they were due.
+{{< s v="70" >}} Trader `A` in Edinburgh regularly discounted with some Edinburgh bank the bills he drew on `B`, 2 months before they were due.
 - Trader `B` in London regularly discounted with some London bank the bills he drew on `A`, 2 months before they were due.
 - Scottish paper money was advanced in those bills discounted with the Edinburgh banks.
 - English paper money was advanced in those bills discounted with the London banks.